ChamodyaChiran/AW1000-NSS-Build-Public/Expanded MTD layout.md

 * You have now successfully modified the MTD partitions.

-* The router will boot into stock OpenWrt.
+* The router will boot into stock OpenWrt.If the WebUI asks for login details, the username is root and the password is password.

 * From here, you can flash any custom firmware via the [WebUI Sysupgrade option](https://github.com/ChamodyaChiran/AW1000-NSS-Build-Public#flashing-chamodyawrt-via-web-interface)